Akshay-Jayaram/Smart-Location-Database/README.md

 #### Bivariate Choropleth Map:
 Visualizing the combined effect of both `AnnualGHG` and `SLCscore` columns by assigning a categorical color scheme based on their respective quantiles, providing insights into the relationship between these variables across geographical regions.
 ![Bivariate Choropleth Map](images/bivariate_choropleth_image.png)

+### 8. Conclusion
+The project contributes to understanding the relationship between urban form, transportation, and environmental sustainability.
+By utilizing data-driven approaches, it aims to inform urban planning decisions for creating more efficient and sustainable cities.